What languages are supported in FinalCrypt ?

 Can you tell us a bit about your background ?

-My name is Ron de Jong born in 1969 living in Zaandijk (close to Amsterdam) The Netherlands.
-At 13 I started programming Basic on an Atari 600XL and loved it
+My name is Ron de Jong born in 1969 living in Zaandijk (10km north from Amsterdam) in The Netherlands.
+At 13 I started programming Basic on an Atari 600XL

 At 15 I dropped out of school when my father died and worked in factories, became a soldier, truck driver, bus cleaner, electrician and what not or was unemployed

 Later I picked up and finished my Telematics & LAN Management education and worked for 15 years as a UNIX Systems & Software Engineer for large companies

 After 2008 things went down hill and in 2012 I lost everything I worked for in life: house, car, boat, furniture, pension and even became shortly homeless

-I can't function in bright light, noisy, social and commercial environments. stress, conflicts with colleagues, staff shortage, high workloads etc. etc.
+I can't function in bright light, noisy, social and commercial (role play) environments, stress, conflicts with colleagues, staff shortage, high workloads etc. etc.

 After 2 months we got a flat in a bad neighborhood and I requested psychiatric help to see what's wrong with me to save my marriage with my Iranian wife

 In 2014 I was diagnosed with Autism (Asperger), which explained my social conflicts and being easily sensory overstimulated.
-After all we still divorsed
+After 20 years we still divorsed

 We ended up as best friends and Iranian people have a warm place in my heart!
 I wanted to do something back for society in an AUTISM FRIENDLY way from home

 Combining my ICT background, my school of life and autistic worldview, I decided to become Human Rights (OpenSource) Software Developer for digital privacy

 I never felt happier in life having a purpose that matters, contributing society protecting people worldwide from systematic cyber espionage from home

 A special thanks goes out to my beloved and like-minded girlfriend Brigitta, after which the FinalCrypt "bit" extension was named.
 I call "Brigitta" -> "Brigit"

 further abbreviated to "bit".
 Brigitta is a genius in reproducing a wealth of information and she can also keep information perfectly secret